Duration of detention

 Vluchtelingenwerk Vlaanderen Visit Website

-However, when a rejected asylum seeker refuses to board a plane, the detention period can sometimes be longer than 6 or 5 months.
-In this situation, a practice is applied by the Immigration Office in which the detention period is reset to zero.[3]
-Although such a practice received criticism as to creating a situation of very long detention duration (the absolute maximum duration being 18 months, following article 15 of the Return Directive), it was confirmed by the Belgian Court of Cassation.[4]
-The case was afterwards brought before the ECtHR in the Kabongo v.
+Both in case of detention at the border and detention on the territory, the maximum period of detention can in practice exceed the legally determined maxima of respectively 6 and 8 months each time a rejected asylum applicant refuses to board a plane.
+In such cases, a practice is applied by the Immigration Office on the basis of which the detention period is reset to zero.[7]
+Although this practice is criticised because it creates situations of very long detention measures (the absolute maximum duration being 18 months, following Article 15 of the Return Directive), it was confirmed by the Belgian Court of Cassation.[8]
+The case was then brought before the ECtHR in the Kabongo v.
 Belgium case.
 In that case, Miss Kabongo, a national of the Democratic Republic of Congo refused to board planes to Southern Africa five times.
 The Immigration Office took a new decision of detention for a period of 5 months, as a result of which Miss Kabongo was detained more than 10 months.
-The ECtHR ruled that, considering the multiple attempts by the Immigration Office to remove Miss Kabongo from the territory and her systematic opposition to this, the practice could not be seen as a violation of Article 5 ECHR.[5]
+In 2005, the ECtHR ruled that, considering the multiple attempts by the Immigration Office to remove Miss Kabongo from the territory and her systematic opposition to this, the practice could not be seen as a violation of Article 5 ECHR.[9]

 [6] Ibid.